Pauline Mendoza: 2014–2016: Career beginnings and breakthrough

-2017– present: Breakthrough
+2017–present: Breakthrough

 In 2017, she got her role as Marcela in My Love from the Star.
 After that, she had been appearing as guest casts and given minor roles.
 She got her biggest break in the hit primetime series Kambal, Karibal, where in she was cast as Criselda "Crisel" Magpantay, the bitter-sweet twin sister of Crisanta "Crisan" Magpantay, portrayed by her co-star Bianca Umali in the titular roles.
 She had received various positive recognitions because of her portrayal of the character along with then newly signed Kapuso artist Kyline Alcantara, who was also part of the main cast in the series.
-Since then, she has appeared in various anthologies such as Magpakailanman and Dear Uge, and on the prime time series Cain at Abel as Patricia "Pat" Tolentino and Love You Two (2019) as Zora Babawiin Ko Ang Lahat (2021) as Iris Allegre-Salvador and Widow's Web (2022) as Elaine Innocencio-Querubin.
+Since then, she has appeared in various anthologies such as Magpakailanman and Dear Uge, and on the prime time series Cain at Abel as Patricia "Pat" Tolentino and Love You Two (2019) as Zora.
+She then played leading roles in Babawiin Ko Ang Lahat (2021) as Iris Allegre-Salvador and Widow's Web (2022) as Elaine Innocencio-Querubin.

 Personal life

-Her real full name is Pauline Bianca Cruz Esquieres.
-In 2021, it was revealed that she is in a relationship with Alaminos mayor Bryan Celeste.
+Pauline Mendoza was born as Pauline Bianca Cruz Esquieres on October 5, 1999.
+From 2020 to 2023, she was in a relationship with Alaminos mayor Bryan Celeste.
 She is currently taking up Bachelor of Science Major in Interior Design at De La Salle–College of Saint Benilde.